Faithful-Resource-Pack/Docs/pages/development/texture-database.md

 <img src="/images/development/texture-database/overview.png" alt="schema overview" class="center">
 <i class="center">Note: Two of the same thing on a level means there can be multiple of them.</i>

 The Faithful texture database is organized into three main collection tables: `textures`, `uses`, and `paths`.
-While they may appear to be one unified collection in practice, they are actually stored completely separately and are only linked together using IDs and keys at runtime.
-This enables lazy-loading collections when not all data is needed, and reduces the memory footprint of opening extremely large JSON files frequently.
+While they may appear to be one unified collection in practice, they are actually stored as three separate files, and are only linked together using the data relationships themselves.
+Splitting up the content makes the database run more quickly and efficiently since collections are only loaded when needed.

 ## Textures